alibasheer/woo-mpgs/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.3.0 =
+Support to latest API version 55 and some other enhancements, check change log for more details.
+If you faced any issue, contact me at alibasheer@hotmail.com

 = 1.2.0 =
 This version comes with lots of enhancements, check change log for more details.
 If you faced any issue, contact me at alibasheer@hotmail.com